ioannis-toumpoglou/movie-library/README.md

 <b>Description:</b>

 The application is used to create a movie database, able to perform CRUD operations.
-The user has the ability to create a movie collection, providing a description and upload an image for each movie.
+The collection contains movie information, like title, date, plot details and an image.
+A REST API implementation is included.
 <br><br>
 <b>Technologies used:</b>
 <br>